 Always exercise caution when using power tools.
 Follow the manufacturer's instructions for proper operation, and use tools only for their intended purpose.
 Wear safety equipment including eye protection when using a power drill.

 Before purchasing, visit The Home Depot to hold the drills with batteries installed to help you determine if the tool is the right fit.
 The quoted weight may not include the battery.
 It's also a good idea to choose a drill with rubberized grips to prevent slippage.

 After you have decided on the right drill for you, remember that drill bits are just as important as the drill itself.
 Specific bits sizes can be purchased individually, but it’s recommended to get a set of bits that includes a wide range of sizes to handle almost any DIY project.
 With the right attachment, drills can also be used for sanding, buffing and even mixing cement.

 Consider a cordless drill set that includes other useful power tools.
 While they might not contain tools for special uses, like cordless right-angle drills, many simple combo kits will include a small cordless drill and an impact driver along with a spare battery.
-For one-off projects and quick home renovations, shop our power tool rentals.
+For one-off projects and quick home renovations, you can rent power tools from The Home Depot.